Willis Museum

 The Willis Museum is a local history museum in the Market Place, Basingstoke, Hampshire, England.
-The building, which was the headquarters of Basingstoke Borough Council, is a Grade II listed building.
+The building, which was formerly known as Basingstoke Town Hall, is a Grade II listed building.

 History

 The building

 Since the 14th century a Mote Hall was situated in Market Place, just to the east of Lloyds Bank.
+The present building, which was designed in the neoclassical style by Lewis Wyatt, was completed in 1835.
+It was topped by a modest clock tower, which in 1887 was replaced by a far larger Jubilee Memorial clock tower.
+The latter was demolished 'as an allegedly unsafe structure' in 1961, but the clock movement survived (and is presently on display in the museum): made for the old Mote Hall by John Atkins of Lichfield in 1760, it had been reused in the new town hall in 1832, and then reused again in 1887 (with an additional train provided by J. W. Benson to chime the quarters).

-The present building, which was designed in the neoclassical style, was completed in 1835.
-The building served as a corn exchange and market hall and dances were held in the room upstairs.
-It was also the headquarters of the Council of the Borough of Basingstoke until the borough was abolished by the Local Government Act 1972 in 1974.
-It then served as the headquarters of the enlarged District of Basingstoke until the Civic Offices opened nearby in 1981.
-It has been home to the Willis Museum since 1984.
+The building initially had an open arcade around the lower level, which served as a corn exchange and market, but when a new corn exchange was built, just to the north, it was enclosed and repurposed as office space.
+The rest of the building operated as a town hall and magistrates' court.
+Dances were sometimes held in the room upstairs.
+In 1922 the council bought a large house called Goldings at 5 London Road to serve as its municipal offices, but continued to use the town hall as its meeting place until the council was abolished by the Local Government Act 1972 in 1974.
+The larger Basingstoke District Council (renamed Basingstoke and Deane in 1978) built itself a new headquarters incorporating a council chamber in the grounds of Goldings with the new building being completed in 1976, after which the town hall became redundant.

 The museum

 The museum was originally housed in the old (now demolished) Mechanics' Institute building in New Road.
 It was founded by the local clockmaker, George W. Willis, as the Basingstoke Museum in 1931.
 Renamed after the founder in 1956, the Willis Museum was expanded to cover the town and surrounding area's history, from the Upper Cretaceous Age through to the development experienced during the 1960s and 1970s.
 It moved to the Town Hall in 1984.
 As well as funding from visitor donations, the Willis Museum receives grant funding from Basingstoke and Deane Borough Council.